wongdigital/rogerwong-site/_content/posts/you-had-me-at-first-tab.md

 tags:
   - "Apple"
   - "Design"
+excerpt: "Customer and user experience is not always about the website, the phone call, or person-to-person interaction in a store.
+It can also come through the form of packaging."
 ---

 Customer and user experience is not always about the website, the phone call, or person-to-person interaction in a store.
 It can also come through the form of packaging.